 Is Your Doctor Supplement Savvy?

-If you are an intelligent, educated adult with a concern about modern healthcare- specifically your own- you've probably heard the news about the dangerous side effects of modern pharmaceutical drugs.
-You've probably even heard the long list of side effects connected to each drug announced on those television ads touting “new drugs to ask your doctor for”.
-What does this mean to you?
-Does it make you think that taking these medications is something akin to playing Russian Roulette?
-If so, you are right.
+If you are an intelligent, educated adult with a concern about modern healthcare- specifically your own- you may have some concerns about the dangerous side effects of modern pharmaceutical drugs.
+You've heard the long list of possible side effects rapidly spewed off on each drug announced on those television ads.
+It makes the commercial itself, showing happy, active, healthy-looking people, almost seem oxymoronic.
+If it makes you think that taking those new, innovative drugs is something akin to playing Russian Roulette, you are probably right.

 All those dangerous side effects should make you think.
 Why aren't there remedies out there that will alleviate my (fill in the blank here- diabetes, high blood pressure, gout, headache, PMS, allergies...) without my having to worry about ending up in worse shape than when I started?
 Isn't there a way I can feel better without somehow paying a drastic health price for it in a different area?

-Home remedies and natural healing is not a fad.
-It is a quiet rebellion by millions of people all over the country against modern medicine's reliance on treatments and therapies that they perceive as being more harmful than helpful.
+Home remedies and nature's ability to heal is not a fad.
+It is a valid alternative to the symptom suppression style of treatment used by mainstream medicine.
+You could call it rebellion against modern medicine's reliance on treatments and therapies that many perceive as being more harmful than helpful.

-For years medical schools have taught new doctors a certain method of healing that concentrates on chemical manipulation of body systems with the use of pharmaceuticals.
-They also teach attacking disease after it has occurred instead of preventing its occurrence.
-Very few medical students are required to study nutrition, but that is changing.
+For years medical schools have taught new doctors a certain method of healing that concentrates on chemical manipulation of your body's systems.
+Schools teach attacking disease after it has occurred instead of preventing its occurrence.
+Very few medical students are required to study the role exercise and diet have on health, but that is changing.
 The demand these days is for doctors to have a broader knowledge base.
 Patients are asking questions and trying things on their own.
 The best doctors are now the ones with both a conventional and homeopathic education.

 These days the alternative medicine business (which includes holistic, homeopathic, chiropractic, naturopathic practitioners as well as Chinese and Oriental Medicine practitioners) has gained so much popularity that it seems it is making a comeback.
 Alternative medicine practices are thriving because people recognize the difference between "building a solid health base with gentle, non-toxic treatments that treat the whole person" approach versus "treating the symptoms by manipulating bodily systems with chemicals and drugs" approach.
 It's becoming more important for professionals to consider as they recognize the drawbacks and limitations of drug-based medicine.